 Now do you see why you MUST know how to negotiate?

-[Note: Our salary negotiation guide, SpringRaise Your Salary gives you PROVEN salary negotiation methods to get the money you need in your Now Moment and rocket your salary for the rest of your career.]
+[Note: Our salary negotiation guide, SpringRaise Your Salary gives you PROVEN salary negotiation methods to get the money you need in your Now Moment and rocket your salary for the rest of your career.
+See below to learn how to get SpringRaise Your Salary FREE!]

 Two Main Goals of Your Salary Negotiation Letter